 - The product contains THC cannabis oil which is CO2 extracted.

 - The co-ordinating rechargeable CCell all-in-one pen is draw-activated with a ceramic heating element and has an LED indicator.

 Many consumers are concerned about the overall safety of regulated vaporizers, which is understandable.
 What makes a model safe?
 The quality of the hardware is the most important factor to consider.
-The secondary factor is the quality of the product, that it is tested for microbial and pesticides.
-Legal concentrates are also being tested for heavy metal and solvents which can come from the extraction process.
+The secondary factor is the quality of the product, which is tested for microbial and pesticides.
+Legal concentrates are also being tested for heavy metals and solvents which can come from the extraction process.
 All licensed producers are required to practice standardized safety protocols, which is the main benefit of purchasing from the legal market.

-Still wondering which vape is right for you?
+Still, wondering which vape is right for you?
 Start by determining what size and features you prefer and if you require convenience or discretion.
 Then, choose a model that is compatible with your preferred concentrate and enjoy responsibly!
 To learn more about vaporizers and vape products please talk to a Spiritleaf concierge, find a location nearest you by following this link.